How to make friends at University

 It doesn’t just have to be old friends, you can also make the most of existing networks.
 If you know anyone from back home at the same uni as you, hit them up.
 You might get on well with their friends too plus you already know someone in common.

 For many, societies are where their best friends are found.
 They are sociable by nature and they focus on a common interest, so you'll already be off to a running start if you're looking to meet new people.
 Societies range from book clubs to afro-dance, there really is something for everyone.

 If sport is your thing, you can join a sports society.
 Levels range from pros to absolute beginners so you don't have to be amazing at it to get involved.
 Often there is more than playing sport involved and big nights out and varsity are highlights for many.

 Plenty of societies are based on day time activities where you don't have to drink.
-Although sports teams can be focussed on heavy drinking at socials, if you want to take part in the sport and not the drinking, this absolutely fine.
+Although sports teams can be focused on heavy drinking at socials, if you want to take part in the sport and not the drinking, this is absolutely fine.

 Course societies are the perfect way to get to know your course mates outside of uni.
 There are course specific sports teams too and you will get to know people from all year groups.
 This can be a great way to network and meet people you don't necessarily see in lectures.

 Cultural societies are perfect for international students who want to meet people from home or for anyone who is interested in celebrating Cardiff's diverse student population.

 Don't have a hobby or play a sport, but want one?
 Why not try something new?
 Societies really want you to come and give it a go regardless of whether you're an expert or a first timer.
 You never know you may just find your new favourite thing.

 You can find a list of what Societies there are here.
 If you've checked them out and aren't really feeling any of them why not set up your own?